brunoaks/blog/_posts/2018-8-01-Webscraper.md

 ### 2. Code away!
 The code itself is very straightforward.
 The Requests library is extremely simple to use, and Beautiful Soup also makes it really easy to parse HTML files once you get the hang of it.
 After a while, it only becomes a matter of identifying the information you want inside each HTML file and choosing the appropriate command following the Beautiful Soup library.

-You can check out the code for the script below.
+You can check out the full code for the script below.

 ```python
 from urllib.request import Request